lwhitelaw/Swanston/README.md

 ### Usage

 - Swanston is designed for and looks best at 16 pixel size or multiples thereof.
 On standard DPI Windows, this is 12pt.
 For other platforms, it is 16pt.
-Sizes smaller than 16 pixels will have compromised legibility.
+Sizes smaller than 16 pixels will have compromised legibility, though some concessions are made for bitmap users.
 Larger non-multiple-of-16 sizes work fine, but might not be as clear.
 - While Swanston resembles bitmap fonts, the font is intended to be seen anti-aliased.
-Bilevel rendering will look acceptable in the normal weight, but will _not_ be legible in the bold weight.
+Bilevel rendering will look acceptable in the normal weight, but will not be easily distinguishable in the bold weight.
-- The bold weight is intended to support terminals and IDEs that expect that weight to exist.
-Usage as the primary weight is not recommended since some legibility is compromised to keep metrics as similar as possible.
+- The bold weight is intended to support terminals and IDEs that require that weight to exist.
+Its usage is discouraged, especially for white-on-black viewing environments.
+(I'm still trying to strike a good balance between legibility and distinguishability- there's not a lot of room to work with)

 ### Notes

 Swanston is licenced under the SIL OFL, so freely use it for whatever you want.

-Combining marks are defined but might not work as expected.
-Use the precomposed Unicode characters.

 Some font renderers might have trouble with Swanston.
 I'll try to fix things as they come up.

+### Changes in v1.1
+- Bold weight is now subtle, having been redrawn entirely.
+	-	It looks better on white-on-black than black-on-white, so keep that in mind.
+It is more legible at smaller sizes but harder to distinguish between bold and normal.
+- Combining mark stacking now works properly.
+- Internally, references are now used more often.
+- Bitmaps have been added for ppem sizes 8 to 15 in the regular weight.
+	- Only ASCII and the box-drawing characters have bitmaps.
+	- The bold weight does **not** have bitmaps added to it.
+- TrueType Collection format added.
+- Fonts hinted using ttfautohint, -a sss.